The Ultimate Guide to Headless CMS

 Just think of Gmail, Facebook, or your online bank.
 The functionality in these services go beyond the classic website, and work as an application with fast loading times and specialized operations.

-Functionality in many modern and rich web experiences are coded in the web browser using the developer’s preferred front-end framework—and it is here that headless CMS is especially suited for delivering content.
-The headless CMS makes content like help texts, infoboxes, labels, and other editorial content from a central database available to different channels—and different front-end frameworks.
+Functionality in many modern and rich web experiences are coded in the web browser using the developer’s preferred front-end framework.
+It is here that headless CMS is especially suited for delivering content.

-Other perks
+Other Perks

 In addition to the benefits we already have covered, there are several other perks as well: